 3.1.
 Maximum CO2 Concentrations

 Figure 5 contains an example extract from the database for the CO2 levels measured in ppm for all three nodes against time for the venting event 5b.
 The baseline CO2 levels within the brewery workplace prior to venting reside at between 400–700 ppm—values that are reasonable for an indoor setting.
-Figure 5 also highlights the rise in CO2 levels of all 3 zones that is a direct result of venting at the time recorded of 2 PM.
+Figure 5 also highlights the rise in CO2 levels of all 3 zones that is a direct result of venting at the time recorded of 2 p.m.